artsy/README/playbooks/engineer-workflow.md

 any reason, it's the reviewer's responsibility to communicate with the author of the PR to establish a different timeline or get someone else to review.

-**_Assign_** a single team member (they will often also be one of your reviewers) to the PR.
+**_Assign_** a single team member to the PR.
 This is the person who is responsible for moving the PR forward.

+If a PR is still in progress and in need of early feedback, then one generally adds `WIP` to the title/description and self-assigns.

+We encourage you to assign your completed PRs to one of your reviewers in order to maintain momentum and to distribute responsibilities and understanding.
+However self-assigning is permissible when an author wants to retain control over merging, sequencing or follow-ups related to the PR.

-Assigning exactly one reviewer - no more and no less - helps ensure that there's no question about who is responsible.
-Since assignees are not explicitly expected to review, it's perfectly fine to both assign and request a review from the same person.
+Assigning exactly one reviewer — no more and no less — helps ensure that there's no question about who is responsible.
 Once someone has been assigned to a PR, they should make a good faith effort to take one of the following actions within one business day:

 - Merge the PR if comfortable doing so and the criteria below are met,
 - Re-assign to the original author so that they can merge, or